t-aymen/IMDB_Movies_Python_Exploratory_Analysis/README.md

-# IMDB Movies Exploratory Analysis Project
+# IMDB Movies Case Study
 We take the role of a market analyst for a newly established film studio who wants to use data to shape their understanding of the filming industry and inform the productions of their new movies.

 ## Conext and Objective